ietf-tools/bibxml-service/README.rst

     cd docs
     docker compose up

+.. note:: If you don’t use Docker Desktop,
+          you may need to install Compose separately.
+          In that case it might be available under a separate binary and you should replace ``docker compose`` with ``docker-compose``.

 After that, point your browser to ``localhost:8001`` for further documentation.

 You can browse documentation `on GitHub <docs/index.rst>`_,